Is there a problem with your delivery? You are not alone.

 Two Separate Cases with Different Procedures

-A. Apparent Damage (Visible Upon Delivery)
+A. Packages with Obvious Damage (Visible Upon Delivery)

 Critical deadline: 48 hours maximum